mateus96mt/swagger-docs-nodejs/README.md

-# swagger-docs-nodejs
+# Simple NodeJS API Server

-Swagger documentation with nodejs apis an example and testing code
+In this example application using Swagger JSDoc and Swagger UI Express to automatically generate OpenAPI documentation.